+Resolution via Memorandum of Agreement

-If the qualified professional or VDHP determine that the Standard Mitigation Measures are not appropriate for a project, they shall consult with the Recipient and the Agency to seek ways to minimize or mitigate the adverse effects.
+If either the qualified professional or VDHP determines that the standard mitigation measures are inappropriate for a project, they shall consult with the Recipient and the Agency to identify alternative methods to avoid, minimize, or mitigate the adverse effects.

-If consensus is reached, the qualified professional shall prepare a Memorandum of Agreement, as outlined in 36 CFR § 800.6 (b)(1), and the Agency, the Recipient, and SHPO shall sign it.
-The Recipient shall be responsible for notifying the Agency and SHPO when the conditions of the Memorandum of Agreement have been met.
+If consensus is reached on an alternative mitigation approach, the qualified professional shall prepare a Memorandum of Agreement (MOA) pursuant to 36 CFR § 800.6 (b)(1).
+The MOA shall be executed via signature by the Agency, the Recipient, and SHPO.
+The Recipient shall be responsible for formally notifying both the Agency and SHPO in writing once all stipulations and conditions of the MOA have been fully satisfied.

+Tribal and Stakeholder Notification

-The Recipient shall notify the Agency, VDHP and the Stockbridge Munsee Community or any other federally recognized tribe, as applicable when all the stipulations in the Standard Mitigation Measures Agreement have been successfully completed in the form of a letter or email describing how the measures have been achieved.
+Upon successful completion of all stipulations within a Standard Mitigation Measures Agreement, the Recipient shall formally notify the Agency, the SHPO, and any consulting federally recognized tribes – including the Stockbridge Munsee Community and the Delaware Tribe, as applicable.
+This notification must be submitted via letter or email and must detail how each required mitigation measures was achieved.

+Dispute Resolution and Council Consultation

-If the Agency and VDHP cannot reach consensus, the parties shall notify the Council and initiate the consultation process set forth in 36 CFR § 800.6(b)(2).
-In addition, the Agency shall submit to the Council the background documentation outlined in Section V (1)(c).
+If the Agency and SHPO fail to reach a consensus regarding project effects or mitigation, the parties shall immediately notify the Council and initiate the formal consultation process outlined in 36 CFR § 800.6(b)(2).
+The Agency shall be responsible for submitting the complete background documentation required under Section V (1)(c)Protection of Archaeological Resources: of this Agreement to the Council.

+Failure to Resolve Adverse Effects

-.
-If agreement is not reached, the parties shall follow the process set forth in 36 CFR § 800.7, Failure to Resolve Adverse Effects.
+If an agreement cannot be reached through the consultation process detailed in this Agreement, the consulting parties shall follow the formal process for terminating consultation set forth in 36 CFR § 800.7 (Failure to Resolve Adverse Effects).

 PUBLIC INVOLVEMENT

+Public Outreach and Participation

-The Recipient shall determine the public interest in the proposed project and its potential to affect historic properties by informing the public about historic properties while meeting its public participation requirements as set forth in the regulations for CDBG and in complying with 24 CFR Part 58, which includes a requirement for a public notice.
+The Recipient shall evaluate the level of public interest in the proposed project and its potential to affect historic properties.
+The Recipient shall inform the public about historic properties while fulfilling public participation requirements as set forth in the CDBG regulations and in complying with 24 CFR Part 58, which mandates public notice.

-Recipients shall seek and consider the views of the public on their projects, in a manner that reflects the nature and complexity of the undertaking and its effects on historic properties, the likely interest of the public in the effects on historic properties, confidentiality concerns of private individuals and businesses, and the relationship of the Federal involvement to the undertaking.
-Contact should be made with local historic preservation commissions where they exist and with other groups or individuals interested in the type(s) of historic resource or area affected by the undertaking.
-Recipients shall notify the Agency and SHPO of the public interest in any project activities covered under the terms of this Programmatic Agreement.
+The Recipient shall seek and consider the views of the public in a manner that reflects:

+The nature and complexity of the undertaking and its effects on historic properties.

+The likely interest of the public in those historic properties.

+Confidentiality concerns of private individuals and businesses.

+The relationship of the federal involvement to the undertaking.

+The Recipient shall contact local historic preservation commissions where they exist, as well as other groups or individuals interested in the affected historic resource or geographic areas.
+The Recipient shall formally notify both the Agency and SHPO regarding any notable public interest in project activities covered under this Agreement.

+Invitation of Consulting Parties

-The Recipient, Agency, or SHPO may invite interested persons to participate as consulting parties in the Section 106 process in accordance with 36 CFR 800.3.
+The Recipient, the Agency, or the SHPO may invite individuals or organizations to participate as consulting parties in the Section 106 process, in accordance with the provisions outlined in 36 CFR § 800.3.

+Public Objections

-At any time during the implementation of the measures stipulated in this Programmatic Agreement, should the public raise an objection pertaining to the treatment of an historic property, the Agency shall notify SHPO and take the objection into account.
-The Agency and SHPO, when requested by the objector, shall consult to resolve the objection.
-The Recipient is not required to cease work while the objections are being reviewed.
+If a member of the public raises an objection regarding the treatment of a historic property at any time during the implementation of the measures stipulated in this Agreement, the Agency shall immediately notify the SHPO and take the objection into account.

+Upon request by the objector, the Agency and the SHPO shall consult to resolve the dispute.
+The Recipient is not required to suspend or cease work while the objection is being actively reviewed.